dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **Access Methods**

 Additional mechanisms for the Client to present authorization to a resource.

++ **Continuous Authentication**

+An extension could define a new handle for the Client to use to regularly provide continuous authentication signals and receive responses.

 \[Editor: do we specify access token / handle introspection in this document, or leave that to an extension?]